Need a connection? How to get your home set up

 Enovos is the main gas and electricity supplier for the country and is also supplied by smaller, regional companies with "green" electricity.
 You will find different regional suppliers too.

-You can find a full list of gas suppliers here and a list of electricty providers here.
 Unfortunately the number of suppliers is limited, but you can use this price comparison calculator to review the best options.

 Standard home electrical sockets are 220 volts AC in Luxembourg, which also uses the European two-pin plug.
 Be careful to check the voltage of electrical goods you have brought from other countries to ensure they don't cause burnout or damage if plugged in.